SiIvaGunner is a youtube channel that uploads "high quality video game rips", which is to say, edits of video game music. They

 Metal Ajit Pai | Original placement: 21st

 Ajit Pai sucks so bad.
 Like look at him.
 He's Ajit Pai.
 He's so shitty I can't help but love him.
 He was in the first tournament, sucked, got outvoted 3:1 on the first round and straight up died.
 So when the second tournament rolls around the next year, they bring him back as a gundam?
 Gold.
 Ajit Pai isn't a good contestant or anything.
-Mecha related rips are a decent route for giving him a fighting chance, but unless you're a gundam nerd you're there for his Harlem Shake.
+Mecha related rips are a decent idea to him a fighting chance, but unless you're a gundam nerd you're there for his Harlem Shake.
 Normally running one song into the ground is a bad strategy, but when you're as shitty as Metal Ajit Pai it goes from annoying to really really funny.
 Speaking of, notably Ajit Pai was the first KFAD contestant after K to get a takeover.
 The Harlem Shakeover was glorious, all because it really really sucks.
 God bless.

 Eminem | Original placement: 31st